springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 # Tests for EoN package:  #

+&nbsp;

 ## Functional Tests

-Normal functional tests are written using nosetests package.
-To install:
+Normal functional tests are written using *nose* package.
+To install *nose*:

 	pip install nose

-Nose allow many different way of running tests.
+*Nose* allow many different ways of running tests.
 For e.g. test names specified may be file or module names, and may optionally indicate the test case to run by separating the module or file name from the test case name with a colon.
+&nbsp;

 Examples:

 	nosetests -v tests\test_sim_sweep_parameters.py
 	nosetests -v EoN.tests.test_sim_sweep_parameters
 	nosetests -v EoN.tests.test_sim_sweep_parameters:TestSimSweepParameters.test_Gillespie_SIS_type

 Example test module execution with verbose logs: